uqhwen2/FCCM/README.md

 $ bash lcmd.sh
 $ bash murho.sh
 $ bash fccm.sh
-$ bash xxx.sh # for the other method
+$ bash xxx.sh # for the other methods
 ```

 #### Visualization on the Risk Metric -- PEHE: